 Use the WAN Settings screen if you have already configured the Quick Setup Wizard section and you would like to change your Internet connection type.
-The WAN Settings screen allows to specify the type of WAN port connect you want to establish with your ISP.
-The WAN settings offer the following selections for the router's WAN port, Dynamic IP, Static IP Address, PPPoE, PPTP, L2TP, Telstra Big Pond, DNS and DDNS.
+The WAN Settings screen allows you to specify the type of WAN port connect you want to establish with your ISP.
+In the WAN Settings screen you can also specify the router to act as a Bridge.
+The WAN settings offer the following selections for the router's WAN port, Dynamic IP, PPPoE, PPTP, Static IP Address, Bridge, DNS and DDNS.